CosmoQuestX/CSB7.0/README.md

 ## About

-This is an open source image annotation platform suitable for citizen science, complete with native machine learning tools that can be trained through contributed data.
+This is an open source image annotation platform suitable for citizen science.

 ## License

-> Copyright © 2012-2023 CosmoQuest X Team is led by Pamela Gay with the Development team and maintained through community collaboration. **All rights reserved.**
+> This is a project from CosmoQuest, and is led by Pamela Gay and maintained through community collaboration.

 <!--  -->
 > Images, videos and other media belong to their respective owners.